The Lunatic Fringe: An Open Letter to Anyone Who Sucks at Skateboarding

 For all the kooks out there—to all the skaters not trying to be the next Jaws, Nyjah, or Shane O’Neil, to all the people who are just beginning (adult or kids), to all the life-long skaters who have aged-out of "social relevancy," to all the skaters who pad-up just to skate a curb, to all the people who are rolling just because they love it, and are not trying to prove anything, or impress anyone, to all the people who are following their own path, and their own Stoke, I salute you.
 I will always applaud your efforts no matter how small others may think they are.
 You are valid.
 You are the counter-point.
 You are skateboarding in its best form.

-So, get stoked on your kick turns.
-Skate at the same spots.
-Do the same simple tricks.
-Learn nothing.
-Maybe not even do tricks at all.
-Just carve and roll.
+So, get stoked on what ever it is that brings you a smile, in what ever form that may be.
+Kick turns.
+Skating at the same spots.
+Doing the same simple tricks.
+Maybe not even doing tricks at all--just carve and roll.
 Impress no one.
 Have fun.
-I will always cheer for you.
+Your stoke does not have to meet anyone else's criteria.
+To that end, whatever you are doing, I will always cheer for you.
 Not just because at 8, or 48-years-old, that you just did your first carve, but even more significantly, because you represent the most important thing I know in skateboarding; a place outside a “sporting" norm, without any rules, judges, or point-scale gradation.
 A place where we follow our own Stoke, on our own terms, with our own meaning and purpose, free of anyone else telling us how anything is supposed to be done.

 So, yes, absolutely share that footage with the world, because it will unequivocally inspire others.
 Moreover, it is the counter-narrative.
 Every “non-banger” clip and photo is a chink in Olympic armor, and shows that skateboarding isn’t as vapid as Street League, Thrasher, and many others make it out to be.
 Even better, your clips and photos show that skateboarding still has a place for people who want to opt-out.
 This version of skateboarding, the one that remains an “outsider,” is the skateboarding that is important to me.
 It is the skateboarding that I fell in love with.
 It is the skateboarding that I will always champion and defend, above all else.